siberoloji/siberoloji.github.io/content/en/blog/posts/2024-10-26-the-evolution-of-html-from-html-1-0-to-5-0.md

 title:  'The Evolution of HTML: From HTML 1.0 to 5.0'
 date: '2024-10-26T13:37:22+03:00'
 author: 'Tarık Korucuoğlu'
 description:  "From simple beginnings to today’s highly interactive websites, HTML has evolved remarkably over the decades.
-But how did it start?\n"
+But how did it start? "

 url:  /the-evolution-of-html-from-html-1-0-to-5-0/
 featured_image: /images/htmlprogramming.webp